adbuerger/pycombina/docs/source/install.rst

 For obtaining Python 3 on Windows, Anaconda [#f7]_ can be used.
 For building the C++ extensions of pycombina, a 64 bit Visual C++ compiler is required, which can be obtained, e. g., within Visual Studio Community [#f8]_, which is free for private and/or academic use.

-After that, clone or download and unzip the pycombina repository from https://github.com/adbuerger/pycombina, open an Anaconda Prompt an run
+After that, clone or download and unzip the pycombina repository from https://github.com/adbuerger/pycombina, open an Anaconda Prompt and run

 .. code:: Bash